-Risk management is a key aspect of the council's governance framework and an integral part of service planning.
-It enables resources to be targeted appropriately, projects to be managed effectively and the council's risk exposure to be minimised, whilst ensuring the organisation is able to seize and maximise its opportunities.
-Effective risk management can also assist in reducing insurance costs and mitigating legal claims.
+Risk management is a key aspect of our governance framework and an integral part of service planning.
+It enables resources to be targeted appropriately, projects to be managed effectively and our risk exposure to be minimised, while ensuring we are able to seize and maximise opportunities.